 Archipel Mansion is a self-contained luxury holiday villa on Santorini island that may accommodate up to eight guests in total.
 It consists of the Main House (The Mansion) and an adjacent studio (The Studio), each with its own entrance offering privacy to all residents.
-The outside spaces of The Archipel Mansion overlook the famous caldera basin and the Aegean Sea and offer various seating and dining areas.
-An outdoor heated plunge pool with whirlpool feature is also available for the ultimate relaxation.
+The outdoor spaces of The Archipel Mansion overlook the famous caldera basin and the Aegean Sea and offer various seating and dining areas.
+An outdoor heated jacuzzi with whirlpool feature is also available for the ultimate relaxation.

 Archipel Mansion is perched on the highest point of Santorini's capital, Fira, an area rich in history of which the Mansion is an integral part.
 With its prime location offering breathtaking view of the famous caldera formed by the collapse of an ancient volcano, this is a place for quiet reflection.
 The extraordinary light created in this wonder of nature has inspired generations of travellers.